Bristol-Cyber-Security-Group/testbed-os/docs/test-harness/index.rst

     These are the folders containing distinct test cases.
     There is a yaml file for the test and a few kvm-compose-config.json files, each describing the one, two, many host setups.
     Also includes any scripts/artefacts that the yaml file references.
-    The test case folder is pushed to the testbed master host and becomes the project folder.
+    The test case folder is pushed to the testbed main host and becomes the project folder.

 :assets:

     The files in here are used in deploying the infrastructure.
     There is the `iso` folder, which contains the cloud-init config files for the testbed hosts.
     There is the `ssh_key` folder which contains the ssh keys used and referenced by the kvm-compose-config.json.
-    There is the `testbed-network.xml` which describes the libvirt network in which the testbed hosts exist in - this is not related to the testbed network the master testbed host creates.
+    There is the `testbed-network.xml` which describes the libvirt network in which the testbed hosts exist in - this is not related to the testbed network the main testbed host creates.

 :scripts: